Escalating mental health crisis in Ukraine

 The NHRT is setting up a formal demonstration and action research project

 This is why, we now seek funding to run a formal demonstration to show how well these methods will work in the field.
 With this funding we want to show the Ukrainian health authorities how this combined approach is the answer to their burgeoning mental health crisis.
 A crisis that will otherwise cripple their economy and further damage social cohesion.

 For this reason, our parent charity, the Natural Health Research Trust (NHRT) wants to raise £76,500.
 The goal is to use action research methods to show the Ukrainian health authorities, and the NGO community, the best ways to adopt these approaches across the wider community.
-Hopefully, a successful demonstration will convince the government to release the resources necessary to treat the 500,000 plus severe sufferers in Ukraine and so avert the looming catastrophe.
+Our hope is that a successful demonstration will convince the Ukrainian government to release the resources necessary to treat the 500,000 plus severe sufferers in and so avert the looming catastrophe.